 In proliferative diabetic retinopathy, the blood vessels supplying the retinal tissue become so damaged they lose the ability to adequately nourish the retina.
 The eye responds to this situation by increasing the production of vascular endothelial growth factor (VEGF) which starts the process of growing new blood vessels.
 Unfortunately, these new blood vessels grow or “proliferate” (hence the term proliferative retinopathy) along the surface of the retina and do not actually meet the need for more nourishment of the retina.
 The abnormal new blood vessels can cause two major problems leading to loss of vision.
 They are very fragile and can easily break, causing hemorrhage into the large cavity in the back part of the eye.
 The blood vessels can also eventually form large sheets of scar tissue that can pull on the retina and lead to a retinal detachment.
 These two problems often have to be corrected by advanced microsurgery performed in the operating room.

-Treatment of Proliferative Diabetic Retinopathy
+How Is Proliferative Diabetic Retinopathy Treated?

 The main goal of treating proliferative retinopathy is to prevent the new vessels from causing hemorrhage or a retinal detachment.
 This greatly reduces the risk of permanent severe vision loss, as well as, the need for major surgery.
 By carefully examining the retina, your surgeon can detect the new blood vessels growing on the retina before they cause a major problem.
 If new blood vessels are detected, laser treatment is usually recommended.
 The laser treatment is different than the laser performed for macular edema.
 In proliferative retinopathy, up to 2,000 laser spots are placed around the front part of the retina, away from the macula.
 This procedure is also done in the office and may be divided into two treatment sessions scheduled one week apart.
 Some mild discomfort may be felt for a few days afterward.
 The other common side effect is a mild decrease in the “side” or peripheral vision, especially at night.
 The new blood vessels begin to shrink within a week of the treatment.
 Additional laser treatment can be performed if the blood vessels don’t regress entirely or if they come back.
 In most patients, laser treatments cure the problem of proliferative retinopathy permanently.